 - Infuse security through AGILE System Development Life Cycle (SDLC) – all decisions should include the question – Can this impact the security posture?

-- If the answer to the above question is yes, then make sure controls/code are created to adequately address business/security risk.
-This should be in our everyday decision-making DNA.
+- If the answer to the above question is yes, ensure that controls/codes are created to address business/security risks adequately.
+Again, this should be in our everyday decision-making DNA.

 - Ensure that important pieces of code undergo code review, including SECURITY-related peer review by those who understand what that means.
 Sometimes this can be partially performed through automated code review tools, but they should not be relied upon for 100% of the review.